Ultimate Ireland itinerary 14 days: A 2 week road trip

 3 The Europa and the Crown Pub are across the road from each other in central Belfast.
-The Europa has an interesting history being the most bombed hotel in Europe during the Troubles.
+The Europa has an interesting history of being the most bombed hotel in Europe during the Troubles.
 It’s been rebuilt and renovated many times but it’s a good central place to stay in Belfast.

 4 The Crown Liquor Saloon was once regarded as one of the mightiest Victorian gin palaces in the British Isles.
 The Crown hasn’t changed since it was built.
 There are ten snugs that were built during the Victorian era to provide privacy for some of the pub’s customers.
 Within each sung is the original metal plates for striking matches and the antique bell system for summoning staff.

 The Crown is decorated with intricate tiling, beautifully carved woodwork and spectacular stained glass.